MaisDennis/dentalScraperClient02/README.md

 Clone this repository and run the following commands inside the project directory:

-1. Instalar bibliotecas: `yarn`
+1. Install dependencies: `yarn`

-2. Script para iniciar o server: `yarn start`
+2. Script to start server: `yarn start`

 # 2. Contributing